flannequal/internal_eldenRL/README.md

 ## Credits

-This project builds on the original EldenRL and community work.
-The vision pipeline remains available as a legacy option, while new development focuses on memory-based arenas.
+This project builds on the original EldenRL and SoulsGym work.
+The legacy vision-only env remains for reference, but all training should use the hybrid environment.